 RE-DO/RE-TAKE Policy: Despite the fact that students are moved through grade levels in large groups with their peers, each student learns at an individual pace.
 When they demonstrate mastery of a skill is not nearly as crucial as the fact that they demonstrate mastery at some point within the given grading period.
 Furthermore, learning is recursive and often times clumsy, causing students to regress with a skill before acquiring more sophisticated mastery.
 A student’s grade should reflect their actual mastery of a skill, not their errors and struggles during the learning process, which may, at times, occur on a summative assessment.
 Therefore, students will be provided the opportunity to re-do summative assessments according to the following criteria:

 - Re-takes/Re-dos are ALWAYS at the teacher’s discretion

 - Acceptance of formative work which is late or missing is at the teacher’s discretion.
 Students will forfeit the opportunity to complete a re-do/retake process for the duration of the unit regardless.

-- In order to complete a redo, student must complete a plan of action, developed with the teacher, detailing deadlines and additional learning activities (which may include previous formative work) that must be completed prior to the retake.
-Parents/guardians must sign the plan of action, and students will return the plan of action the following day to the teacher.
+- In order to complete a redo, a student must complete a plan of action, developed with the teacher, detailing deadlines and additional learning activities (which may include previous formative work) that must be completed prior to the retake.
 If the student does not fulfill the plan of action, he/she forfeits the right to redo the assessment.

 - If a student is missing a summative assessment, he/she will be either: